 Technology evolves at lightning speed these days, offering RIAs better, faster, and often more complex systems that should make what we do easier and more efficient.
 Knowing when it’s time to make the move to new technology (and when you should resist the bandwagon) is one of the four biggest challenges facing financial advisors today.
-In my series of blogs on advisors’ top four business hurdles, I shared last time some tips on how to grow your business.
+In my series of blogs on advisors’ top four business hurdles (Greg Friedman on Business Development), I shared last time some tips on how to grow your business.
 In this blog, I’ll cover how to manage changing technology and determine what your firm needs and what your firm can do without.

 It seems like every time I pick up my smart phone, I have a dozen updates to apply.
 Whether it’s a bug fix or enhancements, it’s difficult to know what I’m updating let alone grasp how those changes are supposed to improve my experience.
 It’s the same way with advisor technology.
 The market for new programs keeps expanding, giving advisors more and more options for customizing a technology interface that—if done correctly—can transform a struggling firm into a successful one.

 What advisors should understand is that new and trendy don’t always equate to better or right for a firm.
 We’re notoriously change averse in this industry and while we’re constantly expected to embrace the latest technology, I encourage advisors to follow this four-step process before making any significant changes to what programs and systems you choose to support your business.

 Step 1: Assess Your People

 Your technology investment is only as efficient and useful as the people who will be using it every day.
 Do your employees understand, utilize and promote the firm-wide adoption of your current systems?
 Assess what your team needs and how they’re using your current programs to meet your firm’s goals.
 How quickly do they grasp new programs and systems?
 Are they resistant to change and sticking to the “old way” whenever possible?
 Could they benefit from additional training or resources?